dezh-tech/ddsr/bunklay/README.md

 ## Features

 - **Limits**: Only accept kind 24133.
-- **Database**: Keeps event for awhile on database for reliability.
+- **Database**: Keeps event for a while on database for reliability.
 - **Filter checking**: Only accept valide filters with at least on author and only one kind which MUST be 24133.
-- **NIP-86**: You can ban specific IP address or npubs.

 ## Installation

 ### Setup

-Here's an adapted **Setup** section considering that you'll push the base image to **Docker Registry**, allowing users to pull and run it easily.
+Here's an adapted **Setup** section, considering that you'll push the base image to **Docker Registry**, allowing users to pull and run it easily.

 ---